CharlesRh/secular-buddhism/eightfold-path/2-right-intention/03-goodwill.md

 ### The Heart of Connection

-Today we explore the second aspect of Right Intention: goodwill (*abyapada*).
-Where renunciation addresses our relationship with desire, goodwill addresses our relationship with others and ourselves.
-It is the intention to wish well, to care, and to respond with kindness rather than hostility.
+Today we explore the second aspect of Right Intention: goodwill, which in Pali is called *abyapada*.
+The term *abyapada* literally means "non-ill will" or "absence of malevolence" — it represents our intention to overcome harmful thoughts and cultivate attitudes of friendliness and care.

+When we act on this intention of goodwill, we develop the quality of heart known as *metta*, often translated as "loving-kindness" or "benevolence."
+Where *abyapada* is the intention, *metta* is the emotional quality and practice that flows from this intention.

-The Buddha considered the cultivation of goodwill (*metta* in Pali) to be one of the most powerful practices, describing it as:
+The Buddha considered the cultivation of *metta* to be one of the most powerful practices, describing it as:

 >"This is the path of community with Brahma... that a person should have a mind of goodwill — free from hatred and ill will."